 - You should clean it with dawn soap, vinegar, bleach or hydrogen peroxide.

-- I don’t see anything.
+- I don’t see any mold.
 Your house is fine.

 - Air samples are normal.
 There is no problem.